 The coronavirus outbreak has brought on unprecedented personal and economic challenges, impacting millions of lives and virtually every industry, including real estate.

 But while the business of buying and selling homes has changed, it certainly hasn't stopped.
 If anything, the methods have become more streamlined, out of necessity, thanks to technology.

 It might take a while to assess the impact COVID-19 has had on the real estate market, and on your finances.
 If you don't think you'll be able to comfortably carry a big purchase, wait a little longer to determine your capital flow.

 Buying property might be the biggest purchase of your life, so it could feel daunting to do it sight unseen, but we must be getting more comfortable with the idea.
 According2 to real estate brokerage company Redfin, 28% of homebuyers last year made an offer on a property without seeing it first.
-That number jumped to 45% in 2020.
+That number jumped to 45% this past year.